castlecole/MMDAgentAlexaST/MMDAgentTutorial.ReadME.md

 Another useful site for turning english into katakana for whatever reason you'd want, Best to do word by word.

-## 13. Credits & End
+## 13. Credits
 Thanks for reading, hope some parts are useful to you.
 Special thanks to:
  - Midget & Mole-Chan : Who started the first version of this document.
  - MMDAgents Creators : For creating MMDAgent.
  - Yu Higuchi : For creating MikuMikuDance.